haiyan-e-liu/Disaster_Response_Figure8/README.md

 ## File Description <a name = "files"></a>

+* `process_data.py` is a python script that containts the data cleaning pipeline.

-The `message.csv` contains original messages received after a disaster, and the `categories.csv` contains the category of the messages.
+* `message.csv` contains original messages received during a disaster, and the `categories.csv` contains the categories of each message.

 # Results <a name = "results"></a>